remyclarke/project-bird-sanctuary-vite/README.md

 ## Project Objective

 Create a bird sanctuary donation app using React, incorporating specific functionalities based on the user stories provided.
-The project aims to assess your React skills, with each feature contributing to the total score.
+The project aims to observe your ReactJS skills, with each feature contributing to the total score of 9.
+A minimum of 6.5 points is required to pass, with partial credit possible.
+See the [Project Rubrik](RUBRIK.md) for specific qualifications.

 ## User Stories and Features

 Implement the following features, each worth 1 point, for a total of 7 points.
-A minimum of 5 points is required to pass, with partial credit possible.

 1. Sections with birds displaying name, image, amount, and an adopt button.
 1. Functionality to add birds to the shopping cart.